Questions about chemotherapy

-The body is made up of trillions of normal healthy cells.
+The body is made up of trillions of cells.
 Cancer starts when something causes changes in a normal cell.
 This cancer cell then grows out of control and makes more cancer cells.
-Each type of cancer affects the body in different ways.
-If cancer is not treated, it can spread and affect the rest of your body.
+If cancer isn’t treated, it can spread to other places in your body and cause more problems.

-Chemo kills cancer cells.
-These drugs can affect normal cells, too.
-But most normal cells can repair themselves.
+Chemo kills cells that grow fast, like cancer cells.
+It can affect normal cells that grow fast, too, like the cells that make hair or blood.
+But most normal cells can fix themselves.

-Your treatment will probably use more than one chemo drug.
+You will probably get more than one chemo drug.
 This is called combination chemotherapy.
 The drugs work together to kill more cancer cells.

 How is chemo given?